tech10/wg/README.md

 2. GoRecover (same as Go, but will recover from panics and print them to os.Stderr)
 3. RunRecover (will run func() within the same goroutine and return any recovered panics as an error)

 sync.WaitGroup is convenient for waiting on concurrent operations, but this will make it more so under certain circumstances.
-Go 1.25 is planning to have sync.WaitGroup.Go available, which is nearly identical to my version, with the exception of no panic recoveries.
+Go 1.25 has sync.WaitGroup.Go available, which is nearly identical to my version, with the exception of no panic recoveries.
 It's from Go's implementation that I got the idea to create this wrapper.

 # Examples